19 Different Types of Penguins Explained

 The Southern Rockhopper penguin belongs to the genus Eudyptes.
 They are relatively small with red eyes, orange beaks, spiky black head feathers, yellow eyebrows, and a yellow crest.

-They look like other rockhoppers penguins but do not have the usual patch of pale skin below their beaks and a few black feathers in their crests.
+They look like other rockhopper penguins but do not have the usual patch of pale skin below their beaks and a few black feathers in their crests.
 Southern Rockhoppers are considered the least musical because their birdsong is very rough.

 The Southern Rockhoppers are considered the smallest crested penguins, with an average height of 23 inches and a maximum weight of around 4.4 kg.

-They can be found on various islands in the south Atlantic, Southern Pacific, Indian Oceans, and some parts of North Antarctica.
+They can be found on various islands in the South Atlantic, Southern Pacific, Indian Oceans, and some parts of North Antarctica.

 19. Northern Rockhopper Penguin